ethanhart2002/VGC-Team-Helper/README.md

 Please consider leaving a Watch or a Star if you're interested in following this project!

-## Known Issue
+## Known Issues
-Pokemon images will not fetch and names/items can't be parsed if the Pokepaste contains nicknames.
+None at the moment...

-## Version: 1.1.3
+## Version: 1.1.4
+Fixed issue where submitted teams with nicknames couldn't have their images parsed.

 ## License
 See the License [here](./LICENSE).